ekangogo/Akan_Name_Generator/README.md

 <h3>Project Name<h3>
 <h4>This project is called "Akan Names Generator Website".<h4>
 <h3>Project Description<h3>
 <h4>The Akan Names Generator Website is a web application that generates a Ghanaian name based on the user's birthday and gender.
 In Ghana, babies are named based on the day of the week they were born.
-The application calculates the day of the week the user was born and generates a corresponding Akan name.
-The website also provides information about the meaning of the name and its origin.<h4>
+The application calculates the day of the week the user was born and generates a corresponding Akan name.<h4>
 <h3>Author(s) Information<h3>
 <h4>The Akan Names Generator Website was developed by Ezekiel Kangogo.
 For any questions, comments, or concerns regarding the project, you can reach out to Ezekiel Kangogo at ekangogo@email.com..<h4>
 <h3>Setup Instructions<h3>